to11mtm/QueryBuilder/Readme.md

  Things that would be cool to have, but are not a priority.
 Code for this is not in a working state:

   - Joins: It's just super painful to get good syntax.
     - Dapper Join Syntax is tricky to build on the fly, especially when IDs are not called 'ID'
     - The In-Progress implementation is based on Multiple-Queries on a single Roundtrip.
 You can only join two tables together.
-     - Implementing more joins probably gets tricky.
+       - Implementing more joins gets trickier from a language standpoint.
+Do I want to join between A-B?
+A-C?
+A+B-C?

  Things that aren't here that I'll likely never care about:
   - Oracle Specific Behavior for Huge (1000+) items in a list for a Where clause.
      - It can be done, but it's not a good practice most of the time anyway; sending that many variables over the wire will hurt, to say nothing of what your DBA will say when they see the query plan.